-With changes in business strategies, some existing tenants wanted to sublease all or some of their rented office space to eliminate some locations and shrink operations in others.
+With changes in business strategies, a major existing tenant wants to sublease all or some of their rented office space to eliminate some locations and shrink operations in others.
 In this situation, the problem for landlords is whether it is a better strategy to enforce lease restrictions against subleasing or to work with tenants on the theory that the sooner cheap sublease space is filled, the better for all.
 (In addition, another problem could be whether landlords should insist on sublease restrictions in new leases being negotiated now.)